A Detailed Guide to the Luxembourg Christmas Market in 2022

 Interestingly, this cathedral was originally built in the early 1600’s as a Jesuit church, but was converted to a Catholic church in 1773 and became a cathedral in 1870.
 This cathedral is large and soaring and is free to enter from 8am-6pm daily, except on Sundays, when it is open 9am-7pm.

 There are several free Christmas concerts at this cathedral during the Christmas season.
-In 2021, they were on Sundays, December 5, 12, and 19, from 3-4:30pm.
+Typically, they are on Sundays, December 5, 12, and 19, from 3-4:30pm.

 Practical Information